harshvardhaniimi/personal-website/content/blog/2021-09-06-my-name/index.md

 draft: true
 ---

+### TL;DR

+My name is Harshvardhan.
+Since I do not have a last name, I have to force my name to suit the general convention of first and last name.
+Thus, I also go as Harshvardhan Harshvardhan (European convention), FNU Harshvardhan (American convention), or M Harshvardhan (my [academic pen-name](https://orcid.org/0000-0001-8086-544X "ORCID")).

+### Thanks for continuing to read the article.

 Names are precious and important representations of personality.
 The two-three syllables call out a person as to who they are, and if they are what they're supposed to be.
 For humans, the general convention is to have multiple names --- first, middle and last --- and for animals we seem to be adept with single names.
-For dogs, a Rottweiler Tommy is Tommy and so is a Doberman Tommy.
+For dogs, a Rottweiler Tommy from North America is Tommy and so is a Doberman Tommy from India.
 They do not need or have family names as their human owners don't feel obligated to lend their names.

 However, human names can still be weird.
 For example, Elon Musk called his child X Æ A-Xii and [CNN](https://www.cnn.com/2020/05/08/entertainment/elon-musk-grimes-baby-name-pronunciation-scli-intl/index.html) has a guide to assist you with pronunciation.